-The meeting will take place in public.
-However, the public can be excluded from all or part of the meeting where the sub-committee considers that the public interest in so doing outweighs the public interest in the meeting or that part of the meeting, taking place in public.
+The remote meeting will be available to via web-link details of which will be set out on the agenda.
+However, the public can be excluded from all or part of the meeting by removal of remote access where the sub-committee considers that the public interest in so doing outweighs the public interest in the meeting or that part of the meeting, taking place in public.

-Under no circumstances must the parties or their witnesses offer the sub-committee information in the absence of the other parties.
+Under no circumstances must the parties or their witnesses offer the subcommittee information in the absence of the other parties.